unixslayer/docker-php/README.md

 Supported versions:
 ---

-Every version that has [Security updates support](http://php.net/supported-versions.php).
+Every version that has [Security updates support](http://php.net/supported-versions.php) is a must.
+Some are used for fun or business needs.

+- PHP:5.6-apache
 - PHP:7.1-fpm
 - PHP:7.1-cli
+- PHP:7.1-apache
 - PHP:7.2-fpm
 - PHP:7.2-cli
+- PHP:7.2-apache
 - ...more to come

 Build, Benchmark & Push